 Assessment Benchmark Applicability Compliance Centre Zone Code Applies Complies with applicable Acceptable Outcomes Port Douglas/Craiglie Local Plan Code Applies Complies with applicable Acceptable Outcomes Acid Sulfate Soils Overlay Code Not Applicable No applicable Assessment Benchmarks as the development relates wholly to an existing unit above ground level.
 Bushfire Hazard Overlay Code Applies Complies with applicable Acceptable Outcomes.
 Landscape Values Overlay Code Not applicable Not identified as an applicable Assessment Benchmark.
 Potential Landslide Hazard Overlay Code Not Applicable Not identified as an applicable Assessment Benchmark.
-Multiple Dwelling and Short Term Accommodation Code Applies Complies with all Acceptable Outcomes with the exception of AO17 - Secure Storage, where it is considered to comply with the Performance Outcome.
+Multiple Dwellings and Short Term Accommodation Code Applies Complies with all applicable Acceptable Outcomes with the exception of AO17 - Secure Storage, where it is considered to comply with the Performance Outcome.

-Access Parking and Servicing Code Applies Complies with the Acceptable Outcomes.
-Infrastructure Works Code Not Applicable The application premises is an existing residential use with connectivity to all urban services.
-Landscaping Code Not Applicable No applicable Assessment Benchmarks Vegetation Management Code Not Applicable No Applicable Assessment Benchmarks
+Access Parking and Servicing Code Applies Complies with applicable Acceptable Outcomes.
+Infrastructure Works Code Not applicable The application premises is an existing residential use with connectivity to all urban services.
+Landscaping Code Not Applicable No applicable Assessment Benchmarks Vegetation Management Code Not Applicable No applicable Assessment Benchmarks.

-7.0 Summary and Conclusion
+6.0 Summary and Conclusion

-This report has been prepared on behalf of Ross & Karyn Almond in support of a Development Application to Douglas Shire Council for a Development Permit for the Material Change of Use or premises from Multiple Dwelling (tourist) to Multiple Dwelling capable of both tourist and permanent accommodation.
+This report has been prepared on behalf of Andreas and Line Loefsgaard in support of a Development Application to Douglas Shire Council for a Development Permit for the Material Change of Use or premises from Multiple Dwelling (Tourist) to a Multiple Dwelling Unit capable of both tourist and permanent accommodation.

-The application relates to two self-contained apartments that form part of the Coconut Grove complex located at 56-64 Macrossan Street, Port Douglas.
-The specific apartments are lot 102 and lot 309, which contain total floor areas of 459m2 and 287m2, respectively.
-The apartments have exclusive use rights to designated car parking spaces with lot 102 having 3 spaces and lot 309 a single space.
+The application relates to a self-contained Multiple Dwelling (Tourist) apartment that forms part of the Coconut Grove complex located as 56-64 Macrossan Street, Port Douglas.
+The specific apartment is Lot 401, which contains a total floor area of 296m2.
+The apartment also has exclusive use rights to a single designated car park located within a secure basement.

-The overall site comprises 33 apartments, which were approved under the 1996 Douglas Shire Planning Scheme for Multiple Dwelling (tourist) units.
+The overall site comprises 33 apartments, which were approved under the 1996 Douglas Shire Planning Scheme for Multiple Dwelling (Tourist) units.
 This means that the units cannot lawfully be used for permanent accommodation without an approval for multiple dwellings, which would exclude the tourist only constraint and allow for the units to be used for permanent and tourist accommodation.

-It is proposed to undertake a Material Change of Use of premises from self-contained Multiple Dwelling (Tourist) Unit to Multiple Dwelling Unit to provide for permanent and or tourist occupation.
+It is proposed to undertake a Material Change of Use of premises from self-contained Multiple Dwelling (Tourist) Unit to Multiple Dwelling Unit to provide for permanent and or tourist accommodation.